 So what do all these numbers translate to in real wait times?
 During the reservation period Millennium Falcon Smuggler’s Run had wait times of up to 90 minutes (not higher for the most part) but the average was closer to 45.

-We have to think that overall crowds to Disneyland and Galaxy’s Edge are going to pick up soon, but until they do you are in the clear for Smuggler’s Run!
+We have to think that overall crowds for Millennium Falcon: Smugglers Run will and Galaxy’s Edge overall are going to pick up soon, but until they do you don’t have to worry that much.